CH EPR FHIR (R4)

 Scope

-The transaction is used by an IUA Authorization Client (e.g., portals and primary systems) to pass claims to the IUA Authorization Server and to retrieve an access token to be used for authorization of the access to protected resources of the Swiss EPR.
+The transaction is used by an IUA Authorization Client (e.g., portal and primary system) to pass claims to the IUA Authorization Server and to retrieve an access token authorizing access to protected resources of the Swiss EPR.

 Depending on the claims made by the IUA Authorization Client, two different flavors of access tokens SHALL be provided by the IUA Authorization Server: